-Meryl Streep Is Wrong: MMA Is as 'Crawling With Outsiders and Foreigners' as Hollywood Is
+Did Meryl Streep Misrepresent MMA?

 Kornhaber: Streep also mentioned the NFL, another sport associated, to many people, with contact and violence.
 Do you think it makes sense to group those sports together?

 Howley: I am deeply ignorant about football—to be honest, I share Meryl Streep’s assumptions about football.
 And so when she makes these deeply incorrect assumptions about MMA, it makes me stop and think about the breadth of what I don’t know about lives that I haven’t bothered to understand.
-So right now the comparison [with the NFL] makes no sense to me because I can see that MMA is so international and football doesn’t seem to be like that.
+So right now the comparison [with the NFL] makes no sense to me because I can see that MMA is so international and football doesn’t seem to be.
 But I don’t know—maybe if I wrote about football I would discover a world of broadminded people.

 Kornhaber: Scott Coker, an MMA promoter, wrote Streep a letter inviting her to a match.
 What do you think she’d make of it if she went?